bluestreak174/Dukaan/README.md

 Android jetpack compose app in kotlin using viewmodel state composition and room for database.

-This simple app is useful for small shops and merchants to maintain buy sell records with easy and simple user interface
+This simple app is useful for small shops and merchants to maintain buy sell records with easy and simple user interface.
+The app works offline no internet connection required after installation.

 Available Features:
   1. Add Produt into categories